Maggi Hambling: Memorial to Benjamin Britten

 Hambling's Scallop stands on the north end of Aldeburgh beach.

 Scallop (2003) celebrates the composer Benjamin Britten and stands on the beach outside Aldeburgh, Suffolk, near Britten's homes and not far from Hambling's village.
 The 4 m cast stainless steel sculpture is in the form of the two fractured halves of a scallop shell, etched with the quotation from Britten's opera Peter Grimes: "I hear those voices that will not be drowned."

 Hambling describes Scallop as a conversation with the sea: "An important part of my concept is that at the centre of the sculpture, where the sound of the waves and the winds are focused, a visitor may sit and contemplate the mysterious power of the sea."

 Opponents claimed the sculpture ruined a previously unspoilt stretch of beach.
-A local petition against it attracted several hundred signatures and it has been vandalised a number of times.
+A local petition against it attracted several hundred signatures, and it has been vandalised a number of times.

 For this work, Hambling received the 2006 Marsh Award for Excellence in Public Sculpture.

 Memorial to Mary Wollstonecraft

 In May 2018, Hambling was chosen to create a statue commemorating Mary Wollstonecraft, the “foremother of feminism”.
-The Mary on the Green campaign was working to erect a permanent memorial to the philosopher and author of A Vindication of the Rights of Woman since 2011.
+The Mary on the Green campaign has been working to erect a permanent memorial to the philosopher and author of A Vindication of the Rights of Woman since 2011.
 It chose Hambling for the sculpture unanimously.
 Hambling's design features a figure – described as an everywoman – emerging out of organic matter.
 It is inspired by Wollstonecraft's claim to be “the first of a new genus”.
 Wollstonecraft's famous quotation, “I do not wish women to have power over men but over themselves”, appears on the plinth.

 The work, A Sculpture for Mary Wollstonecraft, was unveiled in Newington Green, north London, on 10 November 2020, across from the Newington Green Unitarian Church, where Wollstonecraft worshipped.
 Newington Green is known as the birthplace of feminism because of Wollstonecraft's roots there and is where Wollstonecraft moved her school for girls from Islington in 1784.

 The sculpture sparked a backlash.
 British feminist author Caroline Criado Perez called it "catastrophically wrong" and said, "I honestly feel that actually this representation is insulting to [Wollstonecraft].
 I can't see her feeling happy to be represented by this naked, perfectly formed wet dream of a woman."
 Hambling defended her decision, saying that "clothes would have restricted her.
-Statues in historic costume look like they belong to history because of their clothes.
+Statues in historic costumes look like they belong to history because of their clothes.
 It's crucial that she is 'now'."
 The design of the statue was in deliberate opposition to "traditional male heroic statuary" of the Victorian era, the campaigners behind it describing the figure as someone who has "evolved organically from, is supported by, and does not forget, all her predecessors."